hyperledger-labs/pdo-contracts/inference-contract/README.md

-We note that while the Token Object smart contract is executed within Intel SGX enclaves (via PDO), the asset guardian service in this impelementation is not protected by TEEs.
+We note that while the Token Object smart contract is executed within Intel SGX enclaves (via PDO), the asset guardian service in this implementation is not protected by TEEs.
 A prospective asset-user (token owner) relies on the asset owner for the trustworthiness of the guardian service.
 However, it is entirely possible to extend the protocols and implementation here to offer increased protection by